regolith-labs/steel/README.md

 ### Validation

-Use chainable parsers and assertion functions to validate account data.
+Use chainable parsers and assertions to validate account data.

 ```rs
 use example_api::prelude::*;